Florida Golf Course Designed by the Masters

 It's not that great a leap to realize that, in the world of golf, Florida contains as great a collection of modern masterpieces – created in green grass, blue water and white sandy bunkers.

 All of the world's great golf course architects have designed courses in Florida, and many of them have chosen to live here as well.
 The reasons are obvious: Florida's warm, sunny climate is made-to-order for growing lush, green grass, the game can be played all year, and the terrain – from oceanfront dunes to the rolling, oak- and citrus-lined central hills – is made to order for great golf holes.
 Here are some of the top golf designers in Florida.

 This longtime resident of Delray Beach is now one of the Grand Old Men of the architecture game, having turned out dozens of great golf courses around the world since the early 1960s.
-In Florida, some of his most Dye-abolical designs can be found at the early courses at Amelia Island Plantation north of Jacksonville; one of the two courses at the Palm Beach Polo Club; and the Dye course at the PGA Golf Club in Port St. Lucie.
+In Florida, some of his most Dye-abolical designs can be found at the early courses at Omni Amelia Island Resort north of Jacksonville; one of the two courses at the Palm Beach Polo Club; and the Dye course at the PGA Golf Club in Port St. Lucie.

 But Dye's most famous Florida track has to be THE PLAYERS Stadium course at the Tournament Players Club in Ponte Vedra Beach.
 Commissioned by then-PGA Tour commissioner Deane Beman to be the permanent home for the Player's Championship, Dye carved out the ultimate test of target-style golf.
 Adding subtle movement to the fairways, sometimes splitting them with water or waste bunkers, tucking greens behind grassy mounds or fronting them with water edged by wooden walls, and partitioning those greens with severe mounds, Dye created a golf course that demands strategic thinking and precision shot-making.